Skip to main content

 Sending the request

-There are exists multiple GraphQL libraries in many languages.
+There are multiple GraphQL libraries in many languages.
 Here we will focus on the most basic approach: using JavaScript's fetch function that is available in any web browser environment, but also in node.js using node-fetch.

 // We build the query, with a variable $owner